Planting and Care of Lilies

 Below you will find useful planting and care instructions and some helpful hints that I have learned over the years that will help your lilies thrive for years of enjoyment.

+Orienpets are cross bred between Orientals and Trumpet lilies.
 These lilies are breakthroughs giving improved vigor and large showy flowers.
 They are more hardy then their parents; the orientals, trumpets and longiflorums.
-However they should be mulched to aid in over wintering in cold climates.
+Lilies in this group should be mulched their first year to aid in over wintering in cold climates.
 Spring planting of this group allows them to settle in and are more apt to make it through the winter with little care.

 Depending upon how and where you plant them, most tiger lilies do not require specialized care and will naturalize themselves very well.
 They are very adaptable to most soil conditions and environmental conditions.
 They do quite well in warm, moist climates with fertile soil.
 Tiger Lily bulbs for the most part are smaller than hybrid varieties, but will produce good quality stems and a lot of blooms.
 Their delicate, beautiful flowers are quite showy and most will bloom for long periods compared to other lilies.

-To prevent staining the pollen should be removed from the anthers of cut flowers.
+To prevent staining, the pollen should be removed from the anthers of cut flowers (see instructions above).
 If staining occurs, brush access pollen off lightly and treat the stain with any stain remover or dish detergent.
 Launder as usual.